General Order No. 11 (1862): Escalating hostility

 Grant and the cotton trade took on a more personal tone when his father Jesse Grant, and the Mack brothers, Jewish clothing contractors, visited Grant at his Southern base of Oxford.
 Jesse and Grant got along well with each other for a couple of days.
 Grant also treated his Jewish guests respectfully.
 The Mack brothers needed cotton to make Union army uniforms.
-Jesse Grant had been promised by the Mack brothers to receive a quarter of the profits, after Jesse had gotten his son Grant to bestow permits to buy cotton, and then be shipped to New York.
-When Grant found out about the business agreement between Jesse and the Mack brothers, Grant was livid.
+Jesse Grant had been promised by the Mack brothers to receive a quarter of the profits, after Jesse had gotten his son Ulysses to bestow permits to buy cotton, which would then be shipped to New York.
+When Grant found out about the business agreement between Jesse and the Mack brothers, he was livid.
 Grant abruptly sent Jesse and the Mack brothers packing north on the next train.
-Grant may have felt betrayed to find out his own father was involved in the cotton trade that he despised.
+Grant may have felt betrayed to find out that his own father was involved in the cotton trade that he despised.

 At the start of December 1862, Grant focused on Jewish traders as the primary cause of smuggling.
 On December 5, Grant told Sherman that "in consequence of the total disregard and evasion of orders by the Jews my policy is to exclude them so far as practicable from the Dept." Grant tightened restrictions to try to reduce the illegal trade.
 On December 8, 1862, he issued General Order No. 2, mandating that "cotton-speculators, Jews and other Vagrants having not honest means of support, except trading upon the miseries of their Country ... will leave in twenty-four hours or they will be sent to duty in the trenches."
 As the days went by, Grant's anger mounted.
 Grant was not satisfied only with punishing Jewish traders, he desired to expel all Jewish people from his district.